John Small (British Army officer): Seven Years' War

-Lieutenant Small went to North America to fight for Great Britain against French Canadian forces in the Seven Years' War.
-On that front, the war became known to the colonists of the Thirteen Colonies as the French and Indian War, referring to France and its Native American allies.
-Small fought at the Battle of Fort Oswego in New York.
-Two years later, in 1758, he fought at the Battle of Ticonderoga, also in New York, under General James Abercrombie.

-Following the defeat, he accompanied General Amherst on his successful expedition to Lake Champlain.
-He was with him at the Surrender of Montreal in 1760.
-In Montreal, Small was placed in charge of the French prisoners and took them to New York.
-General Amherst had great confidence in him, and frequently used him "on particular services".
-In 1762, Small was promoted to captain.
-He sailed with his regiment to take part in the Invasion of Martinique and the British expedition against Cuba, as Great Britain tried to take more power in the Caribbean during the Seven Years' War.
+Following his arrival in North America, Small fought at the Battle of Fort Oswego in August 1756.
+Taken prisoner, he was released and in August 1758 fought at the Battle of Carillon, which proved to be another British defeat.
+Following the battle Small accompanied Major-general Jeffery Amherst on his successful expedition to Lake Champlain in 1759.
+He also served under Amherst in the 1760 Montreal campaign.
+In Montreal, Small was placed in charge of the French prisoners of war and took them to the Province of New York.
+Amherst held Small in high regard and frequently used him "on particular services".
+In 1762 Small was promoted to captain and sailed with his regiment to take part in the invasion of Martinique and subsequently the British expedition against Cuba, both of which were successful.

-Following the Treaty of Paris in 1763, Captain Small was placed on half-pay.
-According to General Stewart, he was almost immediately put on the full-pay list of the 21st North British Fusiliers.
-When the Black Watch left in 1767 for Europe, most of the men of that regiment, who had earlier volunteered to stay in North America, joined the Fusiliers in order to serve under Small.
-He was "deservedly popular" with them.
-That same year, Small was appointed brigade major to the forces in North America and returned there.

-It may have been during the interval between the Seven Years' War and the American Revolution that Small began to acquire his estate, Selmah Hall, in Nova Scotia.
-He later bequeathed part of it to his first cousin, friend, and heir General John Robertson Reid.
-During this period, Small became interested in local politics and formed friendships with several influential Anglo-American politicians.
+Following the end of the Seven Years' War in 1763 Small was placed on half-pay but was almost immediately transferred to the 21st Regiment of Foot.
+When the 42nd Foot returned to Europe in 1767 most of the regiment's troops, who had previously volunteered to stay in North America, joined the 21st Foot in order to serve under Small who was "deservedly popular" with them.
+Small was appointed brigade major to British forces in North America in 1767 and returned to the region.
+During the interval between the Seven Years' War and American War of Independence Small possibly began to acquire his estate, Selmah Hall, in Nova Scotia.
+He later bequeathed part of it to his first cousin, friend and heir General John Reid.
+During this period, Small became interested in colonial American politics and befriended several politicians, including Joseph Warren.